kawishvmi/drivingschool/README.md

 - **Classes** linking tutors and students with start and end times.
 - **GDPR preferences** so students can control how their information is used.

+## SaaS Setup Overview

+This project can be extended to support multiple driving schools on a single platform.
+Each school registers an account and manages its own instructors, students and classes.
+Payments can be collected through common providers such as PayPal or Stripe.

+1. **Create a school** – use the `schools` table to store basic information.
+2. **Add users** – link each user to a school as an admin, instructor or student.
+3. **Configure classes** – courses belong to a school and can be assigned to an instructor with a capacity limit.
+4. **Schedule lessons** – scheduled classes tie a course to specific dates and times.
+5. **Record GDPR preferences** – students manage email and data retention settings.
+6. **Accept payments** – store transactions in the `payments` table and integrate providers (e.g. PayPal, Stripe) using Laravel's APIs or a package like Cashier.

+With these building blocks in place you can expand controllers and routes to offer a full self‑service portal for each school.

 ## About Laravel